HL7/fhircast-docs/docs/specification/May2019Ballot.md

 ```

 #### Intent Verification Response
-The subscriber MUST confirm that the `hub.topic` corresponds to a pending subscription or unsubscription that it wishes to carry out.
-If so, the subscriber MUST respond with an HTTP success (2xx) code with a response body equal to the `hub.challenge` parameter.
-If the subscriber does not agree with the action, the subscriber MUST respond with a 404 "Not Found" response.
+The subscriber SHALL confirm that the `hub.topic` corresponds to a pending subscription or unsubscription that it wishes to carry out.
+If so, the subscriber SHALL respond with an HTTP success (2xx) code, a header of `Content-Type: text/html`, and a response body equal to the `hub.challenge` parameter.
+If the subscriber does not agree with the action, the subscriber SHALL respond with a 404 "Not Found" response.

 The Hub SHALL consider other server response codes (3xx, 4xx, 5xx) to mean that the verification request has failed.
 If the subscriber returns an HTTP success (2xx) but the content body does not match the `hub.challenge` parameter, the Hub SHALL also consider verification to have failed.

 ##### Intent Verification Response Example
 ```
-HTTP/1.1 200 Success
+HTTP/1.1 200 OK
 Content-Type: text/html

 meu3we944ix80ox